Enterprise-CMCS/macpro-mdct-carts/docs/backend-json-structure-documentation.rst

 In addition, the logic for how `objectives`_ work in Section 2B work is described below, and no attempt is made to store that logic within the data for the system.

 The structure of the JSON can be validated against `backend-section.schema.json`_ using JSON Schema.
+That schema is likely to be more up-to-date than this document, so if there's a contradiction, assume the schema file is correct.

 .. _backend-section.schema.json: ./backend-section.schema.json